-- Prior to March 2020 (the first month of the declared PHE). - During the months of March 2020 through November 2020 that were accrued for reasons not relating to increasing the share of cost, - After November 2020 when the agency began to act on income or expense changes that increased the share of cost.
+- Prior to March 2020 (the first month of the declared PHE), - During the months of March 2020 through November 2020 that were accrued for reasons not relating to increasing the share of cost, - After November 2020 when the agency began to act on income or expense changes that increased the share of cost.

 Example: On June 5th, the eligibility worker begins processing a LTC - NF review.
 AVS results were returned timely and report the consumer has a \$2,950 balance in their checking account.
-As this would place the consumer over resources, hard copy verification is required and is requested from the consumer.
+As this would place the consumer over resources, hard copy verification is required.
+The eligibility worker places a phone call to the individual's medical representative advising that a copy of the most recent bank statement was needed due to the excess resources.
+During this call, the medical representative advises the worker that the consumer accumulated additional funds after the individual's \$120.00 per month annuity payment started in May 2020, and that the consumer has not required anything to spend the excess funds on yet.
+The worker sends the verification request to obtain the bank statement.

 After pending, the worker verifies the countable value of the bank account is \$2,700.
-The worker checks the LTC Data Details record and verifies the consumer resided in the nursing facility during March 2020 through November 2020 and that an annuity payment had been reported to the agency timely.
+The worker checks the LTC Data Details record and verifies the consumer resided in the nursing facility during March 2020 through November 2020 and that the annuity payment had been reported to the agency timely.
 The worker then calculates the excess resource disregard by multiplying seven (7) months (May through November) by the \$120 per month payment, totaling \$840.
 The worker acknowledges the \$840 as the excess resource disregard and subtracts that from the \$2,700 value resulting in the countable bank account value being \$1,860.
 The worker updates the KEES records accordingly and approves continued LTC coverage.